MustaRohman/basic-autofill-chrome-extension/README.md

 1. Follow the steps above to set up the extension
 2. Go on to a website that has a login page or form
 3. Click on the AutoFill extension icon next to the address bar
+4. On the popup-login page, click submit.
-4. Click on the "Store URL" button in the extension popup
+5. Click on the "Store URL" button in the extension popup
-5. Now when you refresh the page, a confirm dialog box should appear asking to fill login form
+6. Now when you refresh the page, a confirm dialog box should appear asking to fill login form
-6. When ok is clicked, the username/email and password field should be filled with static strings.
+7. When ok is clicked, the username/email and password field should be filled with static strings.
-7. Currently these static (fake) login credentials are used for testing and security purposes
+8. Currently these static (fake) login credentials are used for testing and security purposes

 (This will be updated as new functionality/changes is added)